 Cooking with Beer: Tips and Tricks

 Having seen how to incorporate beer into various dishes, it’s time to share some tips and tricks for cooking with beer.
-From choosing the right beer to marinating and pairing with food, these tips will help you get the most out of beer in your cooking.
+From choosing the right beer and understanding fermentation to marinating and pairing with food, these tips will help you get the most out of beer in your cooking.

 First, always choose a beer you would enjoy drinking.
 The quality of the beer matters, so avoid using those past their expiration date.
 Light ales and lagers are versatile and suitable for a wide range of recipes.
 However, avoid using IPAs for cooking, as their bitterness may become overly intense when cooked down.